 The majority of concerns or complaints received will be from parents or carers regarding issues relating to an individual child or children.
-However there may be occasions where concerns or complaints are received about the school's management of wider issues
+However, there may be occasions where concerns or complaints are received about the school's management of wider issues.

 In nearly all cases, communicating face to face, between the appropriate member of staff and parent/carer is the most effective way to address concerns or complaints.
-A good discussion, when all parties are listening to each other and seeking resolutions, will frequently be the most effective and quickest way of resolving of issues.
+A good discussion, when all parties are listening to each other and seeking resolutions, will frequently be the most effective and quickest way of resolving issues.

-- A concern or complaint can be made in person, by letter or email, or by telephone. - Complaints concerning the school staff (except the headteacher) should be made in the first instance to Irèna Wooler, Headteacher via the school office.
-Please mark them as Private and Confidential. - Complaints that involve or are about the Headteacher should be addressed to Tom Jeffery, the Chair of Governors, via the school office.
-Please mark them as Private and Confidential. - Complaints about the chair of governors, any individual governor or the whole governing board should be addressed to the Clerk to the governing board via the school office.
-Please mark them as Private and Confidential. - Complainants should not approach individual governors to raise concerns or complaints.
-They have no power to act on an individual basis and it may prevent them from considering complaints at stage 3 or 4 of the procedure.
+- A concern or complaint can be made in person, by letter or email, or by telephone. - Complaints concerning the school staff (except the Headteacher) should be made in the first instance to Irèna Wooler, Headteacher via the school office.
+Please mark the complaint as 'Private and Confidential'. - Complaints that involve or are about the Headteacher should be addressed to Gabbie Jerrit, the Chair of Governors, via the Clerk to the governing board.
+Please mark the complaint as 'Private and Confidential'. - Complaints about the Chair of Governors, any individual governor or the whole governing board should be addressed to the Clerk to the governing board.
+Please mark the complaint as 'Private and Confidential'. - Complainants should not approach individual governors to raise concerns or complaints.
+They have no power to act on an individual basis and it may prevent them from considering complaints at stage 3 of the procedure.

 Some complaints fall outside the school's complaints procedure, for example, staff grievances or staff conduct and/or competency (see: Complaints outside the Scope).
-In these cases, if such an issue is brought to the headteacher's or chair of governor's attention, the school will follow its own internal personnel processes.
-The complainant will be informed that an issue is to be considered as part of the school's personnel processes but will not be informed of the outcome of any such considerations.
+In these cases, if such an issue is brought to the Headteacher's or chair of governor's attention, the school will follow its own internal personnel processes.
+The complainant will be informed that an issue is to be considered as part of the school's personnel processes, but the complainant will not be informed of the outcome of any such considerations.